hamadmarhoon/Twitter-Lyrics-Bot/README.md

 ## Twitter Lyrics Bot
-Python program that gets songs and lyrics from artist of user choice and uses AWS lambda automatically to tweet lyrics
+Python program that gets songs and lyrics from artist of user choice and uses AWS Lambda automatically to tweet lyrics

 Example with MF Doom, a rapper known for his incredible rhyme schemes: https://twitter.com/mf_doom_lyric